tgriesser/cypress-graphql-mock-example/devlog.md

 This means that the connector needs to have both per-request and per-server state - per-request for (1) and per-server for (2).
 We can make further optimizations later if we end up hitting the GitHub API limit but this seems like a good start.

 OK, we implemented a basic connector and tested (1) and (2).
 (3) is an optimization, so let's wire up the connector and try running some queries before we do that.

+Let's implement a simple model layer over our connector - this is going to be the layer that knows about the different kinds of objects we want to fetch, and the URLs for those.

+> NOTE: Following this method, I had to add a bunch of "not implemented" resolvers to my schema right away.
+Not sure how to overcome that.
+> NOTE: When I get a runtime error in my resolver, GraphiQL shows it to me but I don't get to see where in my server code it actually happened.